• Recipes

 a chocolate muffin sits on top of a muffin tin with other muffins in the wells around it.

-This recipe for double chocolate banana muffins with peanut butter filling came about because I wanted something new to do with my brown bananas.
+This recipe for double chocolate banana muffins with peanut butter filling came about because I wanted a recipe using brown bananas that wasn't my best-ever banana bread.

-The chocolate was great, the banana was great, but they just didn't feel like they were great together.
-Early batches tasted like you were eating two different muffins at once instead of one perfectly balanced, harmonious muffin.
+I started testing plain chocolate banana muffins but the first few batches were missing something.
+The chocolate was good, the banana was good, but they just weren't great together.
+It was like eating two different muffins at once instead of one perfectly balanced, harmonious muffin.

 an overhead shot of a 12 well muffin tin with chocolate banana muffins in them